-Students may choose to study one or more Art based subjects in Year 11 and 12, even if they did not study an Art based subject in Year 10.
+Students may choose to study one or more Art based subjects in Year 11 and 12, even if they did not study an Artbased subject in Year 10.
 Previous study would, however, be an advantage.

-Year 10 Year 10 Recommendations for subject(s) Subject Mark (for study in Year 11 and Year 12) Any Art based subject ≥ 60% Visual Arts ATAR and/or and English Design ATAR and/or Media Production & Analysis ATAR Any subject Any Visual Arts General and/or Design General (see the 'Non-ATAR Pathway' at the end of this booklet) Students who have achieved a mark lower than 60% may experience difficulty in further study of the subject at
+Year 10 Subject Year 10 Mark Recommendations for subject(s) (for study in Year 11 and Year 12) Design & Media or &gt; 60% Design ATAR and/or Visual Arts Media Production & Analysis ATAR and/or and English Visual Arts ATAR Any subject Any Design General and/or Visual Arts General (see the 'Non-ATAR Pathway' at the end of this booklet) Students who have ach subject at an ATAR level. ver than 60% may experience difficulty in further study of the